Azure/azure-sdk-for-go/sdk/monitor/azquery/README.md

 * For the majority of log queries, use the `LogsClient.QueryWorkspace` or the `LogsClient.QueryResource` method.
 Only use the `LogsClient.QueryBatch` method in advanced scenerios.

-* Use `MetricsClient.QueryResource` for metric queries.
+* Use `MetricsClient.QueryResource` for most metric queries.
+Use `MetricsBatchClient.QueryBatch` for high volume requests as it has high rate limits.

 ## Troubleshooting